coopernurse/seattlefoodnotbombs.org/content/about.md

 ## Hot Meal

-We serve two weekly hot meals every Saturday and Sunday at 4:30PM in [Occidental Square](https://www.openstreetmap.org/#map=19/47.60029/-122.33328) in Pioneer Square, under the glass shelter.
+We serve two weekly hot meals every Saturday and Sunday at 5PM in [Occidental Square](https://www.openstreetmap.org/#map=19/47.60029/-122.33328) in Pioneer Square, under the glass shelter.

-We tend to run a bit late, but we're there every week and usually ready to go by 4:45 or 5!

 ## Who